-It has been a long process in the making.
-Starting about three years ago, MAPP member Dr. Mary Clark, and MAPP Attorney Rudy Serra, sat down with MPA Executive Director Dr. Judith Kovach and Dr. Kristen Sheridan (Licensing Chair) to see if we could work together and design a bill that would remove the “eternal supervision” provision of the LLP, along with advertising restrictions.
+It has been long in the making.
+Starting in 2008, MAPP and MPA sat down together for the first time to see if we could work together and design a bill that would remove the “eternal supervision” provision for LLPs.

-During the course of meeting over a year, we were able to learn what had gone wrong with previous bills that had been submitted to the legislature, what the “complaints” were about the bills from other sources, etc. The lobbyist was able to obtain all this data and from it MAPP members researched each item and designed proposals that would counter and satisfy the complaints (which, by the way, were mostly legitimate).
-MAPP also researched other states that had licensed Master-level clinicians to see how they designed legislation and how it was able to pass their legislatures.
-The MAPP board also studied the curriculum of Master’s Programs and the accredit ting mechanisms available to see what would be the “highest” level of credentialing.
+We agreed that this could be done.
+From this meeting, a committee from MAPP and MPA met in Lansing.
+We were able to learn what had gone wrong with previous bills that had been submitted to the legislature.
+The lobbyist was able to obtain all this data and MPA and MAPP members researched each item and designed proposals that would counter and satisfy the complaints (which, by the way, were mostly legitimate).
+MPA and MAPP also researched other states that had licensed Master-level clinicians to see how they designed legislation and how they were able to pass it.

 Keeping in mind that the Board of Directors of MAPP and MPA all serve in a volunteer capacity, and have day jobs, this has been years of additional time, travel, and “homework” for us all.
 It has been rigorous.
 Meetings are held in Lansing—often between MAPP and MPA and the lobbyist, sometimes also with graduate program professors, legislators, etc. After the research was assembled and all the information was gathered, there were more meetings to discuss the title, scope of practice, how the change would be made to the new license, requirements for new applicants, etc.